dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 forum](https://discuss.dgraph.io) to get an enterprise license.

 2. Create a plain text file, and store a randomly generated secret key in it.
-The secret key is used by Alpha servers to sign JSON Web Tokens (JWT).
+The secret key is used by Dgraph Alpha nodes to sign JSON Web Tokens (JWT).
 As you’ve probably guessed, it’s critical to keep the secret key as a secret.
 Another requirement for the secret key is that it must have at least 256-bits, i.e. 32 ASCII characters, as we are using HMAC-SHA256 as the signing algorithm.

-3. Start all the alpha servers in your cluster with the option `--acl_secret_file`, and make sure they are all using the same secret key file created in Step 2.
+3. Start all the Dgraph Alpha nodes in your cluster with the option `--acl_secret_file`, and make sure they are all using the same secret key file created in Step 2.

    ```bash